DigitalDefense/DigitalDefense.github.io/docs/_posts/2023-05-08-PRC-AI-Gray-Zone-Activities.md

 ---
 layout: post
-title: "Generative AI and the PRC's Gray Zone Activities in the Western Hemisphere"
+title: "Generative AI will amplify the PRC's Gray Zone Activities in the Western Hemisphere"
 date: 2023-05-08
 ---

-# **Briefing: Generative AI and the PRC's Gray Zone Activities in the Western Hemisphere**
+# **Briefing: Generative AI will amplify the PRC's Gray Zone Activities in the Western Hemisphere**

-Generative AI has the potential to significantly transform the People's Republic of China (PRC)'s gray zone activities in the Western Hemisphere.
+Generative AI has the potential to significantly amplify the People's Republic of China (PRC)'s gray zone activities in the Western Hemisphere.

 > Key areas of impact include disinformation campaigns, economic influence, surveillance, propaganda, and social engineering.